ekdevdes/ethankr-me/README.md

 - AWS Route 53 as for the DNS propogation
 - AWS CloudFront for the CDN and HTTPS

-All setup with Terraform
+All of the above AWS services are setup with _Terraform_

 # Setup Instructions

 ## Installing Bun
-This project uses bun (as mentioned above) for the speed improvements over npm, so first we'll have to install it via homebrew:
+This project uses bun _(as mentioned above)_ for the speed improvements over npm, so first we'll have to tap its homebrew repo before we can install it:

 ```zsh
 brew tap oven-sh/bun